East Anglian Air Ambulance is a charity registered in England and Wales Charity No 1083876, Registered Company number 04066700.

 Data profiling and screening

 To make sure that we send you the right information, and that we advertise in the right places to reach more people like you who care about our lifesaving work, EAAA may sometimes undertake data profiling.
 Data profiling is the process of examining our database of information on our supporters and collecting statistics or informative summaries about that data.
-We will only do this with your data where you have given us specific permission.
+You have the right to opt out of this at any time.
+To opt out please contact us, or you can email firstname.lastname@example.org.

 We may also match group data against other external databases to understand more about our supporters and their habits or attitudes as a group.
 For example, knowing what newspapers are most commonly read helps us identify where to advertise to find more people like you, who care about our lifesaving work.

 By allowing EAAA to profile your data, we may understand more about you as individuals and as a group.
 This helps us to spend cost-effectively on fundraising and make the best possible use of your generous donations.
-If you are happy for us to include your data in profiling, please let us know by email to email@example.com.
+You can opt out at any time.

 Data screening is where we match your details against another database to ensure we are up to date.
-Examples of this could be the National Change of Address database (NCOA) from Royal Mail (which uses data from their redirection service), helping us to keep in touch with you if you have moved recently.
+Examples of this could be the National Change of Address database (NCOA) from Royal Mail (which uses data from their redirection service), helping us to keep in touch with you if you have moved recently and given your permission for this information to be shared.
 Another example is screening against a database of the recently deceased.
 We know that sending mail to a recently deceased member of the family can be distressing; by running this data matching service we can reduce the possibility of EAAA contacting someone who has passed away.
 This screening is only effective if you have officially notified a death.

 Wealth screening and prospect research